 be important to keep your baby's skin clean and dry.
 That will include changing diapers

 often.
-Consider stocking up on leak-proof diapers.
-Also ask what type of clothes to
+Think about stocking up on leak-proof diapers.
+Also ask what type of clothes

-follow-up visits for harness adjustments and monitoring as he or she continues to
+follow-up visits for harness adjustments and monitoring as they continue to grow.

 What happens during Pavlik harness treatment for a child?